Academic careers: expectations, planning & preparation

 “The course was great, very clear and engaging.
 I loved the activities, they were very helpful!”

 We are offering a discounted early bird rate for PhD students and postdocs if you book your place before the 20th June.
 The course fees are as follows:

 - PhD student or postdoc – early bird rate: £30 + VAT (£36) *

 - PhD student or postdoc – standard rate: £50 + VAT (£60)

 - Corporate rate: £100 + VAT (£120)

 You can book your ticket by clicking the “Register for the course” button above.
-Registration will give you access to the full course including: the live taught online session on the 15th December, an additional online course that you can complete in your own time, extra resources and an invitation to join the Electv community.
+Registration will give you access to the full course including: the live taught online session, an additional online course that you can complete in your own time, extra resources and an invitation to join the Electv community.